The joy of Sussex: What Harry and Meghan need to know

 Harry and Meghan will need to invest in a decent pair of walking boots to enjoy Sussex's spectacular countryside.

-A huge 80% of the county is rural, and more than half forms Areas of Outstanding Natural Beauty, including the Sussex Downs and High Weald.
+A huge 80% of the county is rural, and it contains the South Downs National Park, which covers more than 1,600 sq km and is the UK's newest national park.

-Of course during the summer months, rather than taking a sweaty inland ramble, the duke and duchess might prefer instead to flaunt their beach-ready bodies beside the seaside.
+It's perhaps too far into autumn for sunbathing now but in future summers the duke and duchess might like to flaunt their beach-ready bodies beside the seaside.

 The county has mile upon mile of majestic and imposing coastline for the couple to enjoy, although many of its beaches might prove a little uncomfortable for Californian Meghan who will be more familiar with the sandy stretches of the Pacific coast than the shingle of Sussex.